devsetup/devsetup_framework/README.md

 1. Push your feature back to your clone
 1. Using GitHub, send us a Pull Request.
 Make sure it targets our __develop__ branch.

+Coding guidelines:

+* We've adopted [Google's Python coding guidelines](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html) as our base guide.
+* Your code needs to work on Python 2.6.x and Python 2.7.x
+* Python3-compatibility is desirable

 ## License

 Devsetup is released under the 3-clause BSD license.
 See [LICENSE.txt](LICENSE.txt) for details.